Horlar-1st/30-Day-Project/README.md

 ## 📈🎯 30 Days of Python

-A repository showcasing 30 days of Python projects to build discipline, accountability, and Python coding skills through one structured problem per day, each day with a new challenge and difficulty progresses weekly.
-The project details can be found in the `projects.pdf` file.
+A repository showcasing 30 days of different Python projects to build discipline, accountability, and Python coding skills through one structured problem per day, each day with a new challenge and difficulty progresses weekly.
+The project details can be found in the `projects.pdf` file in the repository.

 ## Project Details
 The `projects.pdf` file contains the project descriptions, requirements, and solutions for each day.
 The projects are designed to test and improve Python skills in various areas, such as: